-- Nursing - Pinning will be held at 3:00 p.m. in the Wisconsin Rapids Campus gymnasium.
+- Nursing - Pinning ceremony at 3:00 p.m. in the Wisconsin Rapids Campus gymnasium

 Applying to Graduate

 Mid-State is authorized by the Wisconsin Technical College System to grant associate degrees and technical diplomas.
 The graduation date is determined for an individual student by the completion date of all program requirements and the requirements listed below.
 To be eligible for a diploma or degree from Mid-State, a student must fulfill the following requirements to graduate:

-- Applied and be accepted into the program from which the student intends to graduate.
+- Apply and be accepted into the program from which the student intends to graduate.

-- Complete at least 25% of the total academic program at Mid-State.
+- Complete at least 25 percent of the total academic program at Mid-State.

-- Complete a minimum of 25% of the occupational core courses at Mid-State.
+- Complete a minimum of 25 percent of the occupational core courses at Mid-State.

 - Petition to graduate by using the graduation card or MyMSTC student online services prior to the graduation date on which the student intends to graduate.

-- Students may participate in May Commencement if they are scheduled to complete coursework by the end of the summer session.
-If coursework goes beyond summer, they are eligible to participate in the following December Commencement.
+- Students may participate in the May commencement if they are scheduled to complete coursework by the end of the summer session.
+If coursework goes beyond summer, they are eligible to participate in the following December commencement.